-Spending bills, debt ceiling complicate Hill Republicans efforts on taxes, ObamaCare
+Spending bills, debt ceiling complicate Hill Republicans' efforts on taxes, ObamaCare

 Historically, Capitol Hill has been at its busiest and most productive in the early days of a new president's administration, during the traditional honeymoon.
 But with his approval ratings hovering around 40 percent, Trump never got that grace period, and although his core supporters show no signs of abandoning him, he is not providing the focused leadership usually essential to helping pass major legislation.

-In the Senate, Republicans' slim 52-48 majority gives them little room for error on health care and taxes, issues where they are using complicated procedural rules to move ahead with simple majorities and no Democratic support.
+In the Senate, Republicans' slim 52-48 majority gives them little room for error on healthcare and taxes, issues where they are using complicated procedural rules to move ahead with simple majorities and no Democratic support.
 Trump's apparent disengagement from the legislative process was evident this past week when he demanded on Twitter that the Senate "should switch to 51 votes, immediately, and get Healthcare and TAX CUTS approved, fast and easy."

-In fact that's exactly how Republicans are already moving.
-But the trouble is within their own ranks as Senate Republicans disagree over how quickly to unwind the Medicaid expansion under Obama's health law, as well as other elements of the GOP bill.
+In fact that's exactly how Republicans already are moving.
+But the trouble is within their own ranks as Senate Republicans disagree over how quickly to unwind the Medicaid expansion under Obama's health law as well as other elements of the GOP bill.

 The Associated Press contributed to this report.